anirudhrathinam94/stuff/volunteering/01-basics/README.md

 The code for this is:

+    package tutorial;
     class Statement {
         public String getString() {
             String s = "Something";
             return s;
         }
     }

+    package tutorial;
+    class Hello {
+        public static void main(String args[]) {
+            Statement s = new Statement();
+            System.out.println(s.getString());
+        }
+    }

+To compile do:

+    javac -s src -d build/classes src/Hello.java src/Statement.java

+The project structure becomes (tutorial created as it is name of pkg):

+    .
+    ├── build
+    │   └── classes
+    │       └── tutorial
+    │           ├── Hello.class
+    │           └── Statement.class
+    └── src
+        ├── Hello.java
+        └── Statement.java

 However what if we have ten java files? or a hundred? or a thousand?
-We cannot run the same command for all of them.
-Which is why we have packages.
+We cannot run the command for all of them.
+Which is why we compile pakcages into jars.
+Think of a jar as a collection of class files.

-In packages we package multiple files in a single package.
-In java this is called Java Archival or jar.
-Think of it as a collection of class files.